sonicsection/ShdTH-WidescreenSubtitles/README.md

 ---

-## What's Included

-- `With HUD` and `No HUD` folders with subtitle files.
-- **Reloaded 1.2 Level Files**, which removes hint balls in stages without bosses.
-- Compatible and recommended for use with [Ultimate Mode](https://github.com/sonicsection/ShdTH-UltimateMode), enhancing the overall gameplay experience.

----

 ## Installation Note

-It is recommended to apply this mod over the latest version of [Shadow Reloaded](https://github.com/ShadowTheHedgehogHacking/ShdTH-Reloaded) Widescreen to ensure compatibility.
+It is recommended to apply this mod over the latest version of [Shadow Reloaded](https://github.com/ShadowTheHedgehogHacking/ShdTH-Reloaded) Widescreen to ensure compatibility. <br>
+Compatible and recommended for use with [Ultimate Mode](https://github.com/sonicsection/ShdTH-UltimateMode), enhancing the overall gameplay experience.
 > All subtitle modifications were made using [ShadowTH Text Editor](https://github.com/ShadowTheHedgehogHacking/ShadowTHTextEditor), and [Heroes Power Plant](https://github.com/igorseabra4/HeroesPowerPlant) to modify the stages, removing all hint balls.

 ---